FAQs for Parents

 Does the school provide milk?

-You can claim your free milk entitlement for your child or pay to have milk available for your child (if over 5) by registering with CoolMilk: https://www.coolmilk.com
+You can claim your free milk entitlement for your child (under 5) or pay to have milk available for your child (if over 5) by registering with CoolMilk: https://www.coolmilk.com

 Initially homework tends to be reading and spellings moving through times tables and KIRFs and finding things out, to more formal tasks as your child progresses through the school.
 Teachers will send homework timetables home at the beginning of each term letting you know what to expect.